 Sports have the power to transcend cultural barriers, and, an athlete who has traveled around the world to study and compete, I can testify to the value of sports in the global community.
 I spent four years as a Division I distance swimmer at American University, and I carried my passion for sports has carried over into my academic work.
-I completed a graduate research dissertation as a Fulbright Scholar at the University of Stirling assessing women's representation in Olympic media from the 2008, 2012 and 2016 Games and will be presenting my work at the International Sport and Society Conference this June in Toronto.
+I completed a graduate research dissertation as a Fulbright Scholar at the University of Stirling assessing women's representation in Olympic media from the 2008, 2012 and 2016 Games and presented my work at the International Sport and Society Conference June in Toronto in June 2019.
 My goal is to share the findings of my research with the greater sports community to help raise awareness about the lack of media coverage for women and work together to find solutions.

-Currently, I'm working as part of the NCAA.com editorial team where I cover college sports and highlight the achievements of student-athletes across all three divisions.
-I've covered the 2016, 2017 and 2019 NCAA wrestling tournament as well as the 2018 NCAA Women's College Cup, and I always enjoying watching athletes chase their goals on the national stage.
+Currently, I'm pursuing a PhD in Journalism at the University of Maryland where I'm continuing my scholarship on women's sports media.
+I've also spent time as a reporter covering the 2016, 2017 and 2019 NCAA wrestling tournament as well as the 2018 NCAA Women's College Cup, and I always enjoying watching athletes chase their goals on the national stage.

 My writing can be found on NCAA.com, Yahoo Sports, SI.com, AOL.com, College.USAToday.com, NewsObserver.com, ESPNW.com, Purpose2Play, TheEagleOnline.com, LinkedIn and Facebook, Twitter.
 For more information about my writing, please contact me directly via email or connect with me on social media.